Identifying The Problem

 Collection organizations that move to the latest and greatest collection software platform technology and associated capabilities can reap the rewards of better collections results, reduced operational expenses, and lower risk exposure.
 As such, collection organizations need to be continually evaluating the capabilities and effectiveness of their existing collection software system against the rapidly changing market conditions and evolving business needs.
 Equally important, they should be proactive about replacing outdated collection software systems, and less “penny-wise and pound-foolish” about switching.
 Those that don’t will become just another Blackberry in an iPhone world.

 This white paper has been brought to you by Telrock, a global technology provider of SaaS-based on-demand collections software solutions that serves major lenders, processors, and BPOs across Europe, Asia & North America through their offices in London and Atlanta.
-Telrock key solutions serving the collections market include:
+Telrock’s key solution, Optimus, is an enterprise-class integrated collections & recoveries platform.